Tunneled pleural catheter use for pleural palliation does not increase infection rate in patients with treatment-related immunosuppression.

 CONCLUSIONS: These results suggest that antineoplastic therapy may not significantly increase the overall risk of TPC-related infections, as the rate remains low and comparable to rates in patients not undergoing antineoplastic therapy.
 Regardless of immune status, the presence of a catheter-related infection did not negatively impact overall survival.
 These results should reassure clinicians that the need to initiate antineoplastic therapy should not delay definitive pleural palliation with a TPC.

 Wilshire, Candice L; Gilbert, Christopher R; Louie, Brian E; Aye, Ralph W; Farivar, Alexander S; Vallières, Eric; and Gorden, Jed A, "Tunneled pleural catheter use for pleural palliation does not increase infection rate in patients with treatment-related immunosuppression."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 464.